odan/odan.github.io/_posts/2020-05-27-slim4-error-handling.md

 ```

 Of course this example is very limited in its functionality.
 To catch
-all http errors you could use the `HttpException` within the catch block.
+all HTTP errors you could use the `HttpException` within the catch block.

-If you want to log all http errors or render Twig templates
+If you want to log all HTTP errors or render Twig templates
 then you should implement a custom Slim DefaultErrorHandler or a
 `HttpExceptionMiddleware`.